10 things to see and do at Belair National Park

 There are woodlands, waterfalls, lakes, creeks and geological formations to discover, trails to suit every fitness level, recreational facilities available for hire, an adventure playground for the kids, and open spaces for group celebrations.

-Brighten up your winter and explore some of what Belair has to offer.
+Brighten up your day and explore some of what Belair has to offer.
 Here are 10 ideas to try on your next visit, prepared for you by the park’s passionate rangers and Nature Play SA.

-- Have a family picnic at Long Gully and venture to the cave-like Amphitheatre Rock.
+1. Have a family picnic at Long Gully and venture to the cave-like Amphitheatre Rock.
 After it rains, it has water trickling from the rocks above.

-- For families with experienced young hikers, venture along the 6.5km Waterfall Hike where you’ll see picturesque rock escarpments around the waterfalls.
+3. For families with experienced young hikers, venture along the 6.5km Waterfall Hike where you’ll see picturesque rock escarpments around the waterfalls.
 Note: Lower Waterfalls is fenced and more suitable to families, while Upper Waterfalls is unfenced with a steep cliff-face.

-- If you’re keen for an adventure and want to get active, there are orienteering and geocaching opportunities in the park.
+4. If you’re keen for an adventure and want to get active, there are orienteering and geocaching opportunities in the park.
 You can find these online or ask staff at the entrance.

-- In late winter explore the Microcarpa Hike and keep an eye out for colonies of dwarf greenhoods and mosquito orchids as they begin to flower.
+9. Explore the Microcarpa Hike and keep an eye out for colonies of dwarf greenhoods and mosquito orchids as they begin to flower.

-- Select a part of the Adventure Loop Trail to explore, and see how many wildflowers and native wildlife you can spot.
+10. Select a part of the Adventure Loop Trail to explore, and see how many wildflowers and native wildlife you can spot.

 (Main image courtesy of Jason Tyndall, Nature Play SA.)